There are two types of vehicle emissions that impact on the environment.

 - the carbon intensity of the electricity grid.

 The carbon intensity is changed for each region based on the factors reported in the Department of Energy national GHG accounting figures.
-For more information on the TCO, refer to the TCO article.
+For more information on the TCO, refer to the Total cost of ownership article.

 Green Vehicle Guide